codegik/pocs/architecture/trade-offs/load-balance.md

 ### Pros

-- Server capacity awareness to improve the balancing.
+- Server average response time awareness to reduce the response time in scenarios where response time is the most important thing.

 ### Cons

--
+- Considering only response time average could overload server servers.

 ## Randomized static